summeryingliu/imagereg/README.md

 ## Tutorial
-The main function of this package is in the sir3D.py  Implement.py is a implementation example code.
-The X and Y however is for the ADHD200 data that we cannot release the data here.
+The main function of this package is in the sir3D.py

+Implement.py is a implementation example code.
+The data in the example however is for the ADHD200 initiative that we cannot release the data here.

+There is a distributional version for the main function TVTR to utilize multiple cores and when the data size challenges the memory limit.
+It is especially useful when the number of subjects and total number of edges are large in 3D implementations.
+The code is provided in distributedTVTR.py.

-There is a distributional version for the main function TVTR Tensor can be arbitrary dimension by user’s self-defined edges.
+Tensor can be arbitrary dimension by user’s self-defined edges.
 Here we provide a function creating adjacency matrix for grid.

 For example, if the outcome is 1-D time series of 500 time points, we can use the following code to create a nature adjacency matrix assumming adjacent time has similar outcome.